qAidleG/sil/README.md

 # Sery's Infinite Library

-A modern web application that combines creative tools, AI capabilities, and database management.
+A modern web application that combines creative tools, AI capabilities, and a character-based card game.
 This project showcases the integration of multiple cutting-edge technologies in a user-friendly interface.

 ## 🌟 Features